kwan22/consistency/science.md

 3. Eliminating variables to reduce input complexity and remove failure modes.
 4. Making small time sacrifices to relax precision, simplify inputs, and/or reduce sensitivity.

 Many examples are provided and discussed in great technical detail, including frame data, pixel and speed values, and inner game mechanics that go beyond basic speedrunning knowledge.
 For those less familiar, you may want to have the TAS [tech](https://docs.google.com/document/d/1RVXyO7AZB-r7X3FxkxrBob775qWdhfOyBEOGGbnTgws/edit?tab=t.0#heading=h.yyzcmogdk15a) and [reference](https://docs.google.com/document/d/1z4caXIKvoEX-0gK3ApuJaJmDpy8NYAe62Dqt7Xxa9Tk/edit?tab=t.0#heading=h.vr60wzpdjz6c) on hand.
 These details are provided to justify the logic and illustrate the concepts.
 The overall goal is to understand the themes mentioned above.
+A summary of each section is provided immediately under its header.

 ## Table of contents